ActilityConnectors/DX-API-Dataflow/Connect with ThingPark Wireless/DX-API Dataflow Swagger UI/MQTT Example/README.md

 ### Configuration:

-- Create an instance and go to details where you will find your MQTT host and the ports to connect using different protocols, see Figure 6.
+- Create an instance and go to details where you will find your MQTT host and the ports to connect using different protocols, see next image.

 ![cloudmqtt instance](https://user-images.githubusercontent.com/41436968/43262792-a965bcc8-90e1-11e8-844a-cc40fbd41d6a.png)